mp-se/fermentrack-docker/README.md

 - Access rights on mounted volumes as well as database migrations are done before fermentrack starts at startup.
 - During startup you can also see what git repo is used as source, linux kernel, nginx and redis versions and when docker image was built.

-The following functions are not yet tested (but should work if the USB devices are exported into the container);
-- TILT / Bluetooth support (I dont own a tilt)

 ## Installation

 You can download the docker image from here ....
 Docker Hub under mpse2/fermentrack-docker